 With the October 1, 2015, implementation date quickly approaching, it's imperative that you stay informed regarding the most current ICD-10 information.
-The latest information on ICD-10 can be found at the Center for Medicare Services website www.cms.gov/ICD10.
+The latest information about ICD-10 can be found online at the Center for Medicare & Medicaid Services website.

-Blue Cross Blue Shield of North Carolina is well into its' remediation of business, technical and training areas that will be impacted by the ICD-10 conversion.
+Blue Cross and Blue Shield of North Carolina is well into its remediation of business, technical and training areas that will be impacted by the ICD-10 conversion.